A DOCUMENT GRAPH DATABASE FOR COLLABORATIVE APPLICATIONS

 The TerminusDB schema language connects JSON documents into a graph.
 It is a distributed database with a collaboration model, designed to be like Git, but for data.
 Model your data and schema, store data as JSON, and use graph relationships within your queries to build data-first apps.

-TerminusX is now TerminusCMS.
-It is a platform to build headless systems for complex and collaborative applications.
+TerminusCMS is a headless content management system.
+Built on top of TerminusDB, it is a cloud service to build headless systems for complex and collaborative applications.

 Front-end developers